-An Independent Safeguarding group has been established in 2020/21 which has strengthened safeguarding systems and procedures and provided increased assurance to the Governing Body.
+An Independent Safeguarding group continues to provide reassurance, this has strengthened safeguarding systems and procedures and provided increased assurance to the Governing Body.

 Local boards, led by Site Principals and Foundation Governors were successfully launched in 2020 and the Board membership has been significantly developed to represent the local community.
 The Local Boards continue to develop the Sixth Forms reputation within local communities and establish and develop links.